 The man that I remember was an

-educated soul, though I think now, looking
+educated soul, though I think now,

-back, that it was as much a matter of the
+back, that it was as much a matter of

 physical bearing of my father as his